watchfulli/XCloner-Google-Drive/README.txt

 == Description ==

-This plugin provide a Remote Storage option for Google Drive inside the XCloner Backup and Restore plugin.
+This plugin provides a Remote Storage option for Google Drive inside the XCloner Backup and Restore plugin https://wordpress.org/plugins/xcloner-backup-and-restore/.

 Google Drive now offers 15GB of free disk space which can be used to store backups.